javieroot/Getting-and-Cleaning-Data/README.md

 #### This repository:
-As mentioned above this repository is intended to store the present project, contains the following files:
+As mentioned above this repository is intended to store the present project, contains the following:

 * README.md.
-This flie
+This file
 * CodeBook.md.
 This file describes the variables, the data, and any transformations or work that has been done to clean up the data.
-* getdata-projectfiles-UCI HAR Dataset.zip.
-Data set to tidy, see details of the data set section
+* getdata-projectfiles-UCI HAR Dataset.zip file.
+Data set to tidy, see details of the Data Set Information section
 * run_analysis.R.
 R script that processes the data
-* clean_data.txt.
+* clean_data.txt file.
 The first tidy data set(only the measurements on the mean and standard deviation for each measurement)
-* data_set_with_the_averages.txt.
+* data_set_with_the_averages.txt file.
 A second, independent tidy data set with the average of each variable for each activity and each subject
+* images directory.
+Directory that contain the diagram of process

 #### Data Set Information:
 The experiments have been carried out with a group of 30 volunteers within an